 COURSE: WENG 470 Introduction to Electrical SystemsOBJECTIVE: The objective of this course is for each student to understand electrical systems as they apply to Air Force and other DoD installations.
 DESCRIPTION: This course provides an introduction to electrical system design, maintenance, efficiency and security.
 The student receives instruction in policy/guidance, electrical safety, power fundamentals, distribution systems, energy security, airfield systems, backup power systems, infrastructure management, lightning protection systems, industrial control systems, energy management, lighting, and facilities.
 The course curriculum includes basic calculations and concepts related to electrical circuits and principles.
-PRIMARY AUDIENCE: Project Managers, Engineers, Supervisors, Energy Managers, and Technicians (3E0X1, 3E0X2) SECONDARY AUDIENCE: Planners, Program Managers, QAE's, Technicians (3E1X1, 3E5X1), Utility Asset Managers, and Contractors GRADE: Officers: O1-O6; Enlisted: E4-E9; Civilians: GS-5-GS-14 PREREQUISITES: Enlisted must have 5-skill level to take this course.
+PRIMARY AUDIENCE: Project Managers, Engineers, Supervisors, Energy Managers, and Technicians (3E0X1, 3E0X2) SECONDARY AUDIENCE: Planners, Program Managers, QAE's, Technicians (3E1X1, 3E5X1), Utility Asset Managers, and Contractors GRADE: Officers: O1-O6; Enlisted: E4-E9; Civilians: GS5-GS14, WG1-WG11, WL7-WL11, WS9-WS15+ PREREQUISITES: Enlisted must have 5-skill level to take this course.
 SPECIAL REQUIREMENTS: Bring a scientific calculator to class.
-DELIVERY METHOD: 1 week hybrid (Satellite/Web-based) and 4 weeks web-based offerings are available.
-COURSE CREDIT: 3.0 CEUs in compliance with IACET standards COURSE LENGTH: 1 week for hybrid; 4 weeks for only web-based QUESTIONS?
+DELIVERY METHOD: This course is offered as a self-paced web course.
+Students will view lessons, complete homework assignments, and do quizzes through an online portal.
+An instructor will hold live Q&A sessions and be available to answer questions throughout the duration of the course.
+COURSE CREDIT: 3.0 CEUs in compliance with IACET standards COURSE LENGTH: 4 weeks QUESTIONS?
 Send us an e-mail by clicking the Contact Us button.